 What is rate pegging?

 The Independent Pricing and Regulatory Tribunal (IPART) sets out the amount councils can increase rates in line with inflation and other factors.
-For 2015/2016, this rise is 2.4 per cent.
 Only certain rates and charges are subject to these limitations.

 Can Council increase its income by more than the rate peg limit?